peteryzhang6/The-Law-of-One/Topics/LOO Healing.md

 # 4.9
 **Questioner:** Is it possible for you to instruct healing techniques if we could make available these individuals that have the native ability?

 **Ra:** I am Ra.
 It is possible.
 We must add that many systems of teach/learning the healing/patient nexus are proper given various mind/body/spirit complexes.
 We ask your imagination to consider the relative simplicity of the mind in the earlier cycle and the less distorted, but often overly complex, views and thought/spirit processes of the same mind/body/spirit complexes after many incarnations.

 We also ask your imagination to conceive of those who have chosen the distortion of service and have removed their mind/body/spirit complexes from one dimension to another, thus bringing with them in sometimes totally latent form many skills and understandings which more closely match the distortions of the healing/patient processes.
+# Who can heal
+Everyone has the potential to heal because "many systems of teach/learning the healing/patient nexus are proper given various mind/body/spirit complexes. #4-9"

+"We ask your imagination to consider the relative simplicity of the mind in the earlier cycle and the less distorted, but often overly complex, views and thought/spirit processes of the same mind/body/spirit complexes after many incarnations. #4-9"
+- Interpretation: The ways for an entity to teach/learn the healing/patient grows more and more complex as its number of incarnation increases.
+- In a worldly view, this can be an entity is clueless and worried about the wounds of others
+	- Then due to the desire to comfort the other, this entity might first begin to use its voice and body language to calm the pain of other
+	- However, the voice and body language can only do so much, this drives the entity to look for herbs to create medicines to directly treat the wound
+	- But the emotional pain or the wound of the mind (PTSD) is still left within the patient, thus drives the entity to seek within the mind to treat the pain
+	- Furthermore, through many incarnations, the entity began to see the wound of the spirit, which is the accumulated pain over many incarnations; thus the entity will seek to heal the spirit

+At first the ability of healing maybe hidden to the entity.
+In order to awaken or activate the ability to heal, one will need to "chosen the distortion of service and have removed one's mind/body/spirit complexes from one dimension to another, thus bringing with them in sometimes totally latent form many skills and understandings which more closely match the distortions of the healing/patient processes. #4-9"
+- The act of choosing the distortion of service is one of [[STO]]
+- The act of removing oneself from one dimension to another can be seen in the previous paragraph about the example of of an entity's attempt to heal others.
+It first must remove itself from the current dimension of worry and step into a new dimension where the healing/patient process is possible.

-# 4.13
+# 4-13
-I’m assuming, then, that the selected individual (who has the potential to heal) would necessarily be one who was very much in harmony with the Law of One.
+#4-13 **Questioner:** I’m assuming, then, that the selected individual (who has the potential to heal) would necessarily be one who was very much in harmony with the Law of One.
 Though he may not have any intellectual understanding of it, he should be living the Law of One.
 Is this correct?

-**Ra:** I am Ra.
+#4-13 **Ra:** I am Ra.
 This is both correct and incorrect.
 The first case, that being correctness, would apply to one such as the questioner itself who has the distortion towards healing, as you call it.
-- I think the part of correctness is one focus on the healing of oneself, such as the questioner who has the distortion of healing to seek to heal itself
+- Applying that the questioner is living the Law of One but does not have intellectual understanding of Law of One.

-The incorrectness which shall be observed is the healing of those whose activities in your space/time illusion do not reflect the Law of One, but whose ability has found its pathway to intelligent infinity regardless of the plane of existence from which this distortion is found.
+#4-13 The incorrectness which shall be observed is the healing of those whose activities in your space/time illusion do not reflect the Law of One, but whose ability has found its pathway to intelligent infinity regardless of the plane of existence from which this distortion is found.
+- *those whose activities in your space/time illusion do not reflect the Law of One* - from a POV of the healer
+- *whose ability has found its path way to intelligent infinity* -
+- #TODO what is *this distortion*?
-- I think the part of wrongness is that because of the infinite possibility of intelligent infinity, that all is already perfect, all is one as from the POV of Ra, then because one has the desire or distortion to see others as those who do not reflect the Law of One, thus allowed one to travel to a plane of existence where for oneself to experience the 'disharmony' of Law of One of others.
+- I think the part of wrongness is that because of the infinite possibility of intelligent infinity, that all is already perfect, all is one as from the POV of Ra, then because one has the desire or distortion to see others as those who do not reflect the Law of One, thus allowed one to travel to a plane of existence where for oneself to experience the 'disharmony' of Law of One of others. ???
 # 4.14
 **Questioner:** (Aside: Jim, did you understand?)
 I’m a little confused.
 I partially understood you; I’m not sure that I fully understood you.
 Could you restate that in another way?

-**Ra:** I can restate that in many ways, given this instrument’s knowledge of your vibratory sound complexes.
-I will strive for a shorter distortion at this time.

-Two kinds there are who can heal: those such as yourself who, having the innate distortion towards knowledge-giving of the Law of One, can heal but do not; and those who, having the same knowledge, but showing no significant distortion consciously towards the Law of One in mind, body, or spirit, yet and nevertheless have opened a channel to the same ability.
+**Ra:** Two kinds there are who can heal: those such as yourself who, having the innate distortion towards knowledge-giving of the Law of One, can heal but do not; and those who, having the same knowledge, but showing no significant distortion consciously towards the Law of One in mind, body, or spirit, yet and nevertheless have opened a channel to the same ability.

 The point being that there are those who, without proper training, shall we say, nevertheless, heal.
 It is a further item of interest that those whose life does not equal their work may find some difficulty in absorbing the energy of intelligent infinity and thus become quite distorted in such a way as to cause disharmony in themselves and others and perhaps even find it necessary to cease the healing activity.
 Therefore, those of the first type, those who seek to serve and are willing to be trained in thought, word, and action are those who will be able to comfortably maintain the distortion towards service in the area of healing.
 # 4.17